Josh Krajcik: After the X-Factor

+He also performed Dream On by Aerosmith at a Harmony Project concert at the Columbus Commons on May 14, 2026.

 Josh Krajcik Band

 After years of performing solo and in bands, Josh was introduced to bass player Mitch Pinkston in Bowling Green, Ohio.
 Once Mitch graduated from Bowling Green State University, he moved to Columbus.
 Josh would visit and play acoustic shows with Mitch.
 In 2005, Josh booked a full band show at a venue called The Blues Station (now The Garage Bar) without having a drummer for the band.
 Josh asked the sound engineer at the club, Eric French, if he knew anybody that could sit in and play drums for the show.
 Eric introduced Josh to local drummer Corey Gillen, and the three would continue performing together as Josh Krajcik Band through 2011, with rhythm guitar player, Eric French, added to the band in early 2011.

 After the formation of Josh Krajcik Band, Josh promptly recorded the band's first record "Ghosts" (2005) with Joe Viers at Schwab Studios in Columbus, Ohio.
 Shortly after, the band went on tour to support Hollywood Records artist, and fellow Ohio native, Gran Bel Fisher.
 On tour they opened for such prestigious artists as: Corinne Bailey Rae, Brandi Carlile, and The Fray.
 After performing at Bonnaroo in 2006, they appeared on ABC's Jimmy Kimmel Live! and NPR's renowned World Cafe in 2007.

 Upon their return to Ohio, Josh Krajcik Band continued building its fan-base in the mid-west by playing live shows in Columbus (Comfest), Wooster (Javapalooza, WoosterFest), Cleveland (Brother's Lounge), Cincinnati (Mt Adams Music Festival), Toledo, Newport (Southgate House), and Nashville (The Billy Block Show).
 They also began working on songs for their second record, "Atavistic."
 Looking to build upon the feel and mood of "Ghosts," they again worked with co-producer/engineer Joe Viers, this time at Sonic Lounge Studios in Grove City, Ohio.
 A release party was held for "Atavistic" on February 11, 2011, at Victory's in the Columbus, Ohio, Brewery District.